Global Optimization of the Mean First Passage Time for Narrow Capture Problems in Elliptic Domains: Introduction

 The narrow capture problem, as described here, concerns the average time required for a particle undergoing Brownian motion to encounter a region within the domain, referred to as a trap, which causes its motion to cease.
 It is mathematically defined as a Neumann-Dirichlet Poisson problem

-where $\Omega\subset \mathbb{R}^n$, $n=2,3$, denotes the physical domain of the problem; $\{\Omega_{\veps_j}\}_{j = 1}^{N}$ are small volume trap domains within $\Omega$; $\subDom$ is the domain except the traps, where the motion of particles takes place, and $\partial_n$ denotes the normal derivative on the boundary of the domain.
+where $\Omega\subset \mathbb{R}^n$, $n=2,3$, denotes the physical domain of the problem; $\{\Omega_{\veps_j}\}_{j = 1}^{N}$ are small trap domains within $\Omega$, $\subDom$ is the domain except the traps, where the motion of particles takes place, and $\partial_n$ is the normal derivative on the domain boundary $\partial\Omega$.
 The diffusivity $D$ of the medium filling $\subDom$ is assumed constant.
-Problem \eqref{eq:defPDE} describes the distribution of the mean capture time, the time $u(x)$ needed for a particle to be captured by any trap, averaged over a large number of launches from the same point $x\in \subDom$.
+The problem \eqref{eq:defPDE} describes the distribution of the mean capture time, the time $u(x)$ needed for a particle to be captured by any trap, averaged over a large number of launches from the same point $x\in \subDom$.
 An illustration of the problem is provided in Figure \ref{fig:ProblemSchematic}.